30 Best Museums in the U.S.

 One of the artist’s most famous works was crucial to the development of cubism, making it not just riveting, but important.

-1. The Metropolitan Museum of Art - New York City
+1. The Metropolitan Museum of Art - New York City, New York

 The only altarpiece by the artist in the United States is a beauty.
 Other must-sees include Georgia O’Keeffe’s “Cow Skull,” van Gogh’s “Self-Portrait with a Straw Hat” and Monet’s “Bridge Over a Pond of Water Lilies,” to name just a few of many, many classics on display.